 The tax rate and amount of tax due depends on the type of sale or transfer of property.
 The tax is usually paid as part of closing costs at the sale or transfer of property.

 Taxed at one-half the otherwise applicable rate, if certain conditions are met.
-Refer to Schedule R of Form NYC-RPT
+Refer to Schedule R of Form NYC-RPT for more information.

 Beginning August 19, 2016, taxpayers may be eligible to claim a full or partial Real Property Transfer Tax exemption for transfers of real property, or economic interests therein, to or from Housing Development Fund Companies, or entities in which a Housing Development Fund Company owns a controlling interest (collectively known as an “HDFC Transfer”) under Section 11-2106(b)(9) of the Administrative Code of the City of New York (the “HDFC Exemption”).

-For additional details on how to claim a new Real Property Transfer Tax (“RPTT”) exemption for transfers of real property subject to certain affordable housing restrictions, click here
+For additional details on how to claim a new Real Property Transfer Tax (“RPTT”) exemption for transfers of real property subject to certain affordable housing restrictions, click here.

 The NYC-RPTT packet includes the complete Transfer Tax Return and instructions, registration forms for receiving bills for real estate tax, water, and sewer, and a smoke detector affidavit of compliance.
 Cooperative Transfer Summary returns are separate.

 If your property is located in Manhattan (NY County), Bronx, Brooklyn (Kings County), or Queens, you must create the packet of RPTT forms online using ACRIS, the Automated City Register Information System.
 The program will ensure all required forms and fields are completed.

-If your property is located in Staten Island (Richmond County), complete the Form NYC-RPT
+If your property is located in Staten Island (Richmond County), complete the Form NYC-RPT.

 a) If you fail to file a return when it is due, add 5% to the tax for each month or partial month the form is late up to 25%, unless the failure to pay is due to reasonable cause.